AdobeDocs/campaign.en/help/v8/dev/new-apis.md

 ## Subscription management {#sub-apis}

-Subscription management in Campaign is decribed in [this page](../start/subscriptions.md).
+Subscription management in Campaign is described in [this page](../start/subscriptions.md).

-Subscriptions and unsubscriptions can be managed with the following APIs:

->[!CAUTION]
->
->Subscriptions and unsubscriptions are **asynchronous** processes.
+Insertion of subscription and unsubscription data relies on the [Staging mechanism](staging.md) in Campaign local database.
+Subscriber information is temporary stored in staging tables in the local database, and the synchronization workflow sends this data from the local database to the Cloud database.
+As a consequence, subscription and unsubscription processes are **asynchronous**.
 Opt-in and opt-out requests are processed each hour through a specific technical workflow.
 [Learn more](../config/replication.md#tech-wf)

+Subscriptions and unsubscriptions can be managed with the following APIs:

 **Related topics**